Why are Professional Photographers perceived to be so expensive?

 When you come into my studio there is in access of £40,000 used to create your shoot.
 From equipment to studio decor and props.

-Taking everything into consideration, yes, of course you could pay a lot less by going to one of those chain stores; however, by choosing a custom photographer, you are choosing a way of preserving the present for your future and future generations.
+Taking everything into consideration, yes, of course you could pay a lot less by going to one of those chain stores and just being a number; however, by choosing a custom photographer you are choosing an experience a way of preserving the present for your future and future generations.
 Wouldn’t it be great to know that one day your great-, great-grandchildren could be looking at a photo of you?